Freshman: 2.50 GPA and good academic and disciplinary standing. All others: Good academic and disciplinary standing.

 What better way to gain insight into American criminal justice than to study its British roots?
-And, what better way to make this study “come alive” than to visit important crime and justice sites in Great Britain?
-Crime and Justice in Britain is a three-week summer course, with the first week of classes held on the University of Iowa campus in Iowa City.
+And, what better way to make this study 'come alive' than to visit important crime and justice sites in Great Britain?
+Crime and Justice in Britain is a four-week summer course.

-This first week of the program (May 19 - 23, 2014) will introduce students to crime and criminal justice in Britain, drawing comparisons and highlighting features that are important to understanding crime and justice in the United States.
+This first ten days of the class are taught online and will introduce students to crime and criminal justice in Britain, drawing comparisons and highlighting features that are important to understanding crime and justice in the United States.

-Students can return to the US or travel independently after the program ends on June 9, 2014.
+Students can return to the US or travel independently after the program ends.

 Professor Karen Heimer has been teaching at the University of Iowa since 1991, and has won the Collegiate Teaching Award and the university-wide President and Provost’s Teaching Award.
 Her teaching and research focus on crime, criminal justice, and violent victimization.
 She has served on national committees on crime and justice for the National Academies of Sciences, Bureau of Justice Statistics, and the Centers for Disease Control.
-Heimer currently is the Vice President of the American Society of Criminology.
+Heimer is a past Vice President of the American Society of Criminology, and has recently been named Fellow of the ASC.
 She teaches Criminology, Juvenile Delinquency, Criminal Punishment, Women, Crime and Justice, and Gender and Violence.

 Students are invited to meet with a study abroad advisor to discuss their plans further.
 Schedule an appointment at the Study Abroad reception desk (1111 UCC) or by phone 319-335-0353.
 Students may also email Cory Petersen (email@example.com) or Professor Heimer (firstname.lastname@example.org).